-RLlib’s New API Stack#
+RLlib’s new API stack#

 Overview#

-Starting in Ray 2.10, you can opt-in to the alpha version of a “new API stack”, a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
+Starting in Ray 2.10, you can opt-in to the alpha version of the “new API stack”, a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
 The following select algorithms and setups are available.

 Feature/Algo (on new API stack) |